UnconvRS/ThermalDissociation/README.md

 These tools have been carefully developed and used in our research, and we believe that they can be beneficial for similar studies in the field.

+# NEWS
+I am looking to fill two fully funded Ph.D. positions on DOE grant that focuses on coarse-grained molecular dynamics simulation of CO2 gas hydrates in my research group at Louisiana State University.
+The position requires research experience with MD, LAMMPS, or GROMACS.
+Please feel free to contact me at folorode@lsu.edu if you are interested in this.